sfhart33/MarBTNtranscriptome/README.md

 Each fastq file may take ~1hr to download - expect to run for a day or two

-*To run downstream scripts, use NCBI SRA metafiles to rename SRA fastq files (e.g. SRR23856981_1.fastq.gz) to the original name (e.g. 01-FFM-28E5_R1_001.fastq.gz).
+*To run downstream scripts, use NCBI SRA metadata files to rename SRA fastq files (e.g. SRR23856981_1.fastq.gz) to the original name (e.g. 01-FFM-28E5_R1_001.fastq.gz).
 Or email sfhart33@gmail.com: I plan to incorperate a translation script but have not yet done so.*

 ```
 # Download git repo